 Identity-development perspective

+A perspective that has gained a lot of interest in recent years is to emphasize identity work as a central feature of leader development (Yip et al., 2020).
+Identity is a set of meanings that individuals attach to themselves.
+An individual’s leader identity is situated within their broader self-concept which consists of multiple personal and social identities (Gecas, 1982; Schein, 1978).

+Interest in the identity-development perspective has grown strongly, for example in the application of psychodynamics to the study of leaders (Petriglieri & Petriglieri, 2020; De Vries, 1984), There are also several empirical studies finding, for example, a positive link between leader identity and leadership skills (Miscenko et al., 2017) and the influence of a strong identity on leader effectiveness (Johnson et al., 2012).

-A perspective that has gained a lot of interest in recent years is to emphasize identity or ‘sense-of-self’ as a central feature of leadership developmentUnlike the knowledge perspective, which is grounded in cognition, we focus on the aspect of identity development which takes a socially-constructed view of the world, suggesting that individuals ‘become’ leaders through the relationships they build around them (Ibarra, 2015; Lord & Hall, 2005).
-This perspective builds on social identity theory (Tajfel and Turner, 1986) and has become increasingly influential within the leadership literature more generally, because it plays to the notion that leaders are not just formally-designated bosses, they can also be the ones who influence others informally through their statements and actions (Day and Harrison, 2007).
+Where the knowledge development perspective is grounded in cognition, identity development is largely socially-constructed, suggesting that individuals ‘become’ leaders through the relationships they build around them (Ibarra, 2015; Lord & Hall, 2005).
+This perspective builds on social identity theory (Tajfel and Turner, 1986), i.e. that identity incorporates a social component related to the social roles enacted by a person and his or her identification with the categories he or she belongs to.
+Identity construction occurs in social interaction as individuals convey images that signal how they view themselves and intend to be viewed by.
+As they perceive their own behavior and others’ reactions, acceptance or rejection of these images, they evolve these self-conceptions (Swann 1987).
+This perspective has become increasingly influential within the leadership and career progression literature more generally (Ibarra, 2004; 2015; Lord & Hall, 2005), because it plays to the notion that leaders are not just formally-designated bosses, they can also be the ones who influence others informally through their statements and actions (Day and Harrison, 2007).
 Identity-development, in this view, is an interactive social process, whereby you claim an identity as a leader that others affirm by choosing to follow you (DeRue & Ashford, 2010; Pratt et al., 2006).

-It involves observation of others and feedback from colleagues and subordinates (for example through 360 surveys).
+Overall, professional identities have long been seen as evolving with varied experiences, interactions and meaningful feedback, allowing people to gain insight about their central and enduring preferences, talents and values (Schein, 1978).]
+Therefore in practice, leader identity construction involves observation and processing of interpersonal interactions as well as formal feedback from colleagues and subordinates (for example through 360 surveys).
 There is also a self-reflection component to identity development, often facilitated by input from external coaches and advisors (Ibarra, 2015).

-Interest in the identity-development perspective has grown strongly, for example in the application of psychodynamics to the study of leaders (Petriglieri & Petriglieri, 2020; De Vries, 1984), and in the study of leadership and career progression (Ibarra, 2004; 2015; Lord & Hall, 2005).
-There are also several empirical studies finding, for example, a positive link between leader identity and leadership skills (Miscenko et al., 2017) and the influence of a strong identity on leader effectiveness (Johnson et al., 2012).
+For example, Yip et al. (2020) describe how narrative coaching can support leaders as they transition into new positions, gaining and shedding new personal and social identities.

 Action-taking perspective

 A third perspective emphasizes the importance of action-taking as the central feature of leadership development.
 Development, according to this view, occurs experientially, with leaders taking on challenging assignments and having stretching experiences (McCall et al, 1988; McCall Jr, 2004).